 After opening: Keep product away from direct sunlight, prolonged temperatures above 80° F, and strong electromagnetic fields.
 Store in a dark place and keep container tightly closed.

 Purified Water, Sodium Lauryl Sulfate, Silica Hydrate, Cedarwood Oil (Texas), Soapbark, Carrageenan, Rosemary, Glycerin, Vitamin E, Potassium Sorbate, Sodium Benzoate, Vanillin, Sodium Bicarbonate (72.5%)

-Recommended for adult dogs and cats.
+Recommended for adult dogs.
 Avoid contact with eyes.
-If signs of sensitivity occur, bathe pet and discontinue use.
+If signs of sensitivity occur, bathe dog and discontinue use.
 Keep out of reach of children.
 Do not store or use in enclosed areas with open flames.